Dingman's Ferry Bridge

-The Dingmans Bridge (also known as the Dingman's Ferry Bridge) is a toll bridge across the Delaware River between Delaware Township, Pennsylvania and Sandyston Township, New Jersey.
-Owned and operated by the Dingmans Choice and Delaware Bridge Company, it is the last privately-owned toll bridge on the Delaware and one of the few remaining in the United States.
+The Dingman's Ferry Bridge (also known as the Dingmans Bridge) is a toll bridge across the Delaware River between Delaware Township, Pennsylvania and Sandyston Township, New Jersey.
+Owned and operated by the Dingmans Choice and Delaware Bridge Company, it is the last privately owned toll bridge on the Delaware and one of the few remaining in the United States.
 It is also the only bridge on the Delaware to toll traffic entering New Jersey.

 The bridge lies south of the Milford–Montague Toll Bridge, and well north of the Delaware Water Gap Toll Bridge along Interstate 80.
 This crossing location is particularly useful for Pennsylvanians commuting to New Jersey or New York City.

 Operations

 As of 1 July 2022, the toll for automobiles is $2.00 each way.
 Books of 40 tickets can be purchased from the toll collector for $40.00, effectively lowering the toll to $1.00 for frequent users.
 The bridge's toll booth, located on the Pennsylvania side, is staffed by a single toll collector who stands in between the two lanes of traffic, collecting toll fees by hand.
 No toll is charged on Christmas Day, when the booth is unattended.

 Although the bridge is within the Delaware Water Gap National Recreation Area, government employees pay the toll, unless responding to an emergency with lights and sirens on.
 Bicyclists may cross for free, but pedestrians are not allowed due to the narrow lanes.
 An 11 ft height restriction coupled with a weight restriction of four tons precludes large RVs and trucks from crossing.

 Because the Bridge Company is responsible for its own repairs, it employs an engineering firm certified for bridge inspection to regularly and thoroughly inspect the bridge from the tops of the trusses to the underwater foundations.
 Each year, the bridge company closes the bridge the second week after Labor Day to conduct any repairs needed to maintain the structural integrity of the bridge and to replace or flip the salt-treated British Columbia fir planks.
 These floor boards are held in place with anchor plates and collar nails which results in a characteristic rattling of the deck with the traffic moving.